Table of Content

 - What is your competitive edge?

-The channels portion refers to the methods that you will reach both your existing customer and potential new users.
+The channels portion refers to the methods that you will reach both your existing customers and potential new users.
 This refers both to the current solution and also the business in general.

 Some important questions to ask in this section could be: